 The XIP confirmation bit setting activates or terminates XIP after it has been enabled or disabled.
 This bit is the value on DQ0 during the first dummy clock cycle in the FAST READ operation.
-In dual I/O XIP mode, the value of DQ1 during the first dummy clock cycle after the addresses is always "Don't Care."
-In quad I/O XIP mode, the values of DQ3, DQ2, and DQ1 during the first dummy clock cycle after the addresses are always "Don't Care."
+XIP requires at least one additional clock cycle to send the XIP confirmation bit to the memory on DQ0 during the first dummy clock cycle.